Redsskull/wclogs-cli/README.md

 - OAuth2 token lifecycle management and refresh patterns
 - Parsing deeply nested JSON structures in Go
 - Correlating complex game events across multiple API responses
+- **Breakthrough discovery**: WCL's `extraAbilityGameID` field enables perfect interrupt-to-spell correlation

 **Known Limitations (Learning Opportunities):**
 - Specialization detection not implemented (Holy vs Ret Paladin, etc.)
 - Some spell details in death analysis need refinement
-- Interrupt correlation accuracy could be improved
 - Individual player ability analysis is incomplete

 These limitations reflect where I was in my learning journey, not the ceiling of what I can do.
 With what I know now about GraphQL and the WCL API structure, I'd approach these challenges differently.